lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 ### Proverbial or memorable verses

-The next major category of steadily quoted verses were those that were proverbial in some way or which had some memorable phrase that encapsulated a key idea of Christianity.
+The next major category of steadily quoted verses were those that were proverbial in some way or which had some memorable image that encapsulated a key idea of Christianity.
 Alternatively, the words of the verse were an interesting phrase applicable to different contexts even if divorced from any sense of the biblical context.

 **Rank 3.** {{% vv "Matthew 7:16" %}}.
 "Ye shall know them by their fruits."